 This is especially important when working with neuro-diverse students who may struggle with social cues and or tone and facial expressions.
 We always listen to the child's voice and non-verbal communication.
 We offer a safe space to ensure all children and young people have appropriate ways of disclosing information by providing daily opportunities to interact with staff, building relationships and trust so they are more likely to feel comfortable and able to communicate their thoughts.
 As a SEND Team we work closely with pastoral and academic leaders to coordinate appropriate support to ensure our students are always safe.
 We maintain a focus on each child's emotional needs, experiences, wishes and feelings written into their Range Passport.
 Their Range Passport is available to parents, carers and all teaching staff so we support a holistic approach to collective responsibility to safeguard our SEND students at Range.
 Range runs a SEND Breakfast and Homework Club that is clearly signposted throughout school and on our webpage, so our students know when and where team members can be accessed if they need our support.
 Feedback from a recent survey indicated parents wanted more interaction and opportunity to contact the SENDCO so a fortnightly appointment system is in place so parents can share vital information on a more frequent basis to ensure SEND students thrive and enjoy their time at Range.

 Our school work closely with a number of external agencies to support pupils with SEND such as The Venus centre, Star Centre, the Swan Centre, Alder Hey and CAMHS, YKids and Aim Higher.
-We work with Sefton's Information, Advice and Support Service (SENDIASS.) who can be contacted on 0151 934 3334,
+We work with Sefton's Barnardo's Information, Advice and Support Service (SENDIASS.) who can be contacted Telephone on 0333 323 8003 Email sefton.sendiass@barnardos.org.uk

-10.6 Contextual Safeguarding - (Extra Familial Harm)
+10.6 HARM OUTSIDE THE HOME - (EXTRA FAMILIAL HARM)

 We recognise safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school including online.
 All staff, especially the DSL (or deputy), should be considering the context within which such incidents and/or behaviours occur.
 Assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 It is important that staff provide as much information as possible as part of the referral process.
-Additional information regarding contextual safeguarding can be found here: https://contextualsafeguarding.org.uk/assets/documents/Contextual-Safeguarding-Briefing.pdf of a local authority, for the care of a child under the age of 16 or under 18 if disabled), by someone other than a parent or immediate relative.
-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering.
-The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step parent.
-People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include: